Skip to content

 Ping G430 Max 10K Driver Specs & Features

-The Ping G430 10K model is set to take the already-impressive forgiveness of the Max model to the next level.
+The Ping G430 10K model has been launched to take the already-impressive forgiveness of the Max model to the next level.

 Ping have incorporated everything good about the Max and LST models of the G430 series into their most forgiving yet in the shape of the 10K driver.